 Why women only

 One of the discussions throughout the day is why having a women’s-only class is important.

-Gary Hardin, Chief Motorcycle Instructor of the U.S. Rider Academy, says that they could have offered the standard one-day class but felt it was more important to directly address female rider concerns.
+Gary Hardin, the Chief Motorcycle Instructor of the U.S. Rider Academy at the time, says that they could have offered the standard one-day class but felt it was more important to directly address female rider concerns.
 So they invited women rider influencers to participate in a standard one-day course and give honest feedback.
-What came of the focus group afterwards was a thumbs up on the class content and structure but the desire for the addition of the last couple of exercises that were included in our course at the end of the day.
+What came out of the focus group afterwards was a thumbs-up on the class content and structure but the desire for the addition of the last couple of exercises that were included in our course at the end of the day.

 Patty, having taken the two-day course in the past, said:

 “Although I’m accustomed to riding with the guys, I thought it would be a nice change of pace to take a class reserved for women.
 It’s always fun to meet other women who ride and even better those who are interested in off-road riding.
 I enjoyed hearing other ladies’ experiences and opinions about gear, motorcycles, and travel.”